 The European Union also provides opportunities for market exclusivity.
 For example, in the European Union, upon receiving marketing authorization, new chemical entities generally receive eight years of data exclusivity and an additional two years of market exclusivity.
 If granted, data exclusivity prevents regulatory authorities in the European Union from referencing the innovator's data to assess a generic or biosimilar application.
 During the additional two-year period of market exclusivity, a generic or biosimilar marketing authorization can be submitted, and the innovator's data may be referenced, but no generic or biosimilar product can be marketed until the expiration of the market exclusivity.
-However, there is no guarantee that a product will be considered by the European Union's regulatory authorities to be a new chemical entity, and products may not qualify for data exclusivity, during which time no similar medicinal product for the same indication may be placed on the market.
+However, there is no guarantee that a product will be considered by the European Union's regulatory authorities to be a new chemical entity, and products may not qualify for data exclusivity.
+Products receiving orphan designation in the European Union can receive ten years of market exclusivity, during which time no similar medicinal product for the same indication may be placed on the market.
 An orphan product can also obtain an additional two years of market exclusivity in the European Union for pediatric studies.
 No extension to any supplementary protection certificate can be granted on the basis of pediatric studies for orphan indications.

 The criteria for designating an "orphan medicinal product" in the European Union are similar in principle to those in the United States.
 Under Article 3 of Regulation (EC) 141/2000, a medicinal product may be designated as orphan if (1) it is intended for the diagnosis, prevention or treatment of a life-threatening or chronically debilitating condition; (2) either (a) such condition affects no more than five in 10,000 persons in the European Union when the application is made, or (b) the product, without the benefits derived from orphan status, would not generate sufficient return in the European Union to justify investment; and (3) there exists no satisfactory method of diagnosis, prevention or treatment of such condition authorized for marketing in the European Union, or if such a method exists, the product will be of significant benefit to those affected by the condition, as defined in Regulation (EC) 847/2000.
 Orphan medicinal products are eligible for financial incentives such as reduction of fees or fee waivers and are, upon grant of a marketing authorization, entitled to ten years of market exclusivity for the approved therapeutic indication.
-The application for orphan drug designation must be submitted before the application if the orphan drug designation has been granted, but not if the designation is still pending at the time the marketing authorization is submitted.
-Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
+The application for orphan drug designation must be submitted before the application for marketing authorization.
+The applicant will receive a fee reduction for the marketing authorization application if the orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.